Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Jesus answered them, “Truly, truly, I say to you, everyone who commits sin is the slave of sin.

 In the Lord Jesus, there is freedom from bondage to sin and freedom to live out the perfect will of God.
-In Him is the power to live out the life of love and truth, without the sense of helplessness expressed in Romans 7:14-19.
+In Him is the power to live out the life of love and truth.
+There will not be that sense of helplessness we read about in Romans 7:14-19.
 We will no longer be slaves to sin.
-In Romans 7:24, Paul asks, “Who will set me free from the body of this death?”
-The answer: “Through Jesus Christ our Lord" (v.25).
-The freedom from this life of helplessness and bondage to sin is along the same lines as that explained by the Lord Jesus to the Jews.

 2 Corinthians 12:9-10